Terms & Conditions

 We would strongly recommend that you take out appropriate travel insurance which provides cover against loss of deposit or cancellation fees.
-If you have taken advantage of an airline offer as detailed on the relevant page and paid a higher deposit, the cancellation charge payable by you will be the higher of this deposit or the appropriate cancellation charge detailed above.
+If you have taken advantage of an airline offer and paid a higher deposit, the cancellation charge payable by you will be the higher of this deposit or the appropriate cancellation charge detailed above.

 4.1 Website Accuracy

 We rigorously check the information about accommodation, resorts, itineraries etc., to ensure it is correct to the best of our knowledge.
 Advertised web copy descriptions and facilities may change before and after you book.
 Please check the up to date position at the time of booking.
 Please bear in mind that hoteliers, restaurateurs, night club owners etc., may wish to maintain or improve their facilities, or even take a break themselves.
 Flight times, carriers and routes in the brochure are given for guidance only as there may be changes.
 Final details will be shown on your tickets.
 Tour, excursion, cruise or safari itineraries may change as a result of local conditions.
 Circumstances such as these, or weather conditions, time of year or other situations beyond our control etc., may cause some of the amenities we have described to be unavailable or different from those advertised.
 When we are told of any significant or long term changes we will always endeavour to advise you prior to your departure.

 4.2 Building & Development Work